ni/nimi-python/docs/nidcpower/attributes.rst

 .. py:attribute:: source_delay

-    Determines when, in seconds, the device generates the Source Complete event, potentially starting a measurement if the  NIDCPOWER_ATTR_MEASURE_WHEN attribute is set to NIDCPOWER_VAL_AUTOMATICALLY_AFTER_SOURCE_COMPLETE.
+    Determines when, in seconds, the device generates the Source Complete event, potentially starting a measurement if the  :py:data:`nidcpower.Session.measure_when` property is set to :py:data:`~nidcpower.MeasureWhen.AUTOMATICALLY_AFTER_SOURCE_COMPLETE`.
     Refer to the Single Point Source Mode and Sequence Source Mode topics for more information.
     Valid Values: 0 to 167 seconds
     Default Value: 0.01667 seconds

-    .. note:: Refer to Supported Attributes by Device for information about supported devices.
+    .. note:: Refer to Supported Properties by Device for information about supported devices.

     .. tip:: This property can use repeated capabilities (usually channels).
 If set or get directly on the